custom-components/nordpool/README.md

     VAT: True

     # Do you want to use a custom VAT value?
 Default False
     # n.b.
-This custom value is only used if VAT is included
+This custom value is only used if VAT is set to True (see above)
     use_custom_VAT: False
-    # Custom VAT value written as decimal (e.g. 25% is 0.25)
+    # Custom VAT value written as decimal (e.g. 25% VAT is 0.25)
     custom_VAT_value: 0.25

     # What currency the api fetches the prices in